-HUNT COMPANIES FINANCE TRUST, INC.
+LUMENT FINANCE TRUST, INC.

-Hunt Companies Finance Trust, Inc. (the "Company") operates within a comprehensive plan of corporate governance for the purpose of defining responsibilities, setting high standards of professional and personal conduct and assuring compliance with such responsibilities and standards.
+Lument Finance Trust, Inc. (the "Company") operates within a comprehensive plan of corporate governance for the purpose of defining responsibilities, setting high standards of professional and personal conduct and assuring compliance with such responsibilities and standards.
 The Company regularly monitors developments in the area of corporate governance.
 The Company is committed to good business practices, transparency in financial reporting and the highest level of corporate governance.
-References in these Corporate Governance Guidelines to the Company shall include Hunt Companies Finance Trust, Inc. and, unless the context otherwise dictates, its direct and indirect subsidiaries.
+References in these Corporate Governance Guidelines to the Company shall include the Company and, unless the context otherwise dictates, its direct and indirect subsidiaries.

-The Company has adopted these Corporate Governance Guidelines which include, among other things a policy regarding stockholder communication with non-management members of the Board of Directors (the "Board") and specifications for director qualification and responsibility.
+The Company has adopted these Corporate Governance Guidelines which include, among other things a policy regarding stockholder communication with non- management members of the Board of Directors (the "Board") and specifications for director qualification and responsibility.